-- 4.33.
-Once a decision has been made by the appointment and selection panel, references will be sought for the successful candidate (s). - 4.34.
-In the event that an unsatisfactory reference is received, the HCPC will convene the Panel to confirm the course of action. - 4.35.On receipt of the independent assessors report and the references, the Secretary to The Council will submit "notice of intent to recommend appointment" to the PSA on behalf of the appointment and selection panel.
-This will comprise: - end stage assessments including how the process has varied from the process originally described under "Advance notice of intent to recommend appoint; - independent assessor's report; - How HCPC met obligations under the Equality Act 2010 and the Public Sector Equality Duty; - Details of due diligence undertaken; - Conflicts of interest and how they were resolved; - Details of any complaints; and - recommendation for term of appointment. - 4.36.
+- 4.34.
+Once a decision has been made by the appointment and selection assessment and selection panel, references will be sought for the successful candidate (s). - 4.35.
+In the event that an unsatisfactory reference is received, the HCPC will convene the Panel to confirm the course of action. - 4.36.
+On receipt of the independent panel members report and the satisfactory references, the Secretary to The Council Director of Council and Committee Services will submit "notice of intent to recommend appointment" to the PSA on behalf of the appointment and selection panel.
+This will comprise: - end stage assessments including how the process has varied from the process originally described under "Advance notice of intent to recommend appoint; - independent panel member's report; - How HCPC met obligations under the Equality Act 2010 and the Public Sector Equality Duty; - Details of due diligence undertaken;

+- Conflicts of interest and how they were resolved; - Details of any complaints; and - recommendation for term of appointment. - 4.37.
+At the same time as submitting the 'notice of intent to recommend appointment', the Chair of the Panel will write to the Privy Council setting out the recommendations of the Panel. - 4.38.
 The PSA and Privy Council estimate that it will take six weeks to process each recommendation and to make the appointments.
-The appointment recommendation must be submitted to the PSA at least six weeks before the appointment is due to start to allow time for the induction process. - 4.37.
-In the event that the preferred candidate is unable to take up the post, the recommendation will pass to the next preferred appointable candidate.
+The appointment recommendation must be submitted to the PSA at least six weeks before the appointment is due to start to allow time for the induction process. - 4.39.
+In the event that the preferred candidate is unable to take up the post, the recommendation will pass to the next preferred appointable candidate. - 4.40.

-- 4.38.
 Reserve appointable candidates will remain valid for six months after appointment.
-In the event that a Council member takes up post, but leaves the Council up to six months after appointment, the Council may recommend that the Privy Council approach the next appointable candidate to take their place. - 4.39.
+In the event that a Council member takes up post, but leaves the Council up to six months after appointment, the Council may recommend that the Privy Council approach the next appointable candidate to take their place. - 4.41.
 In the event that a new Council member resigns from the Council after six months, the vacancy should be included in the next appointment exercise, although this will be subject to approval by the Privy Council.